Bigg Boss (Telugu TV series)

-Bigg Boss is an Indian Telugu-language television reality show of the Bigg Boss franchise which airs on Star Maa and streams on Disney+ Hotstar in India.
+Bigg Boss is an Indian Telugu-language television reality show of the Bigg Boss franchise which airs on Star Maa and streams on JioHotstar in India.
 It follows the format of the Dutch reality show Big Brother, which was first developed by Endemol in the Netherlands.

-Starting in 2017, the show has rolled out five seasons so far; N. T. Rama Rao Jr. and Nani hosted Season 1 and 2 respectively, while Nagarjuna is hosting the show from Season 3 onwards.
-The Season 6 features general public along with celebrities as a housemates and was premiered on 4 September 2022 onwards.
+Starting in 2017, the show has rolled out eight seasons so far; Jr NTR and Nani hosted Season 1 and Season 2 respectively, while Nagarjuna is hosting the show from Season 3 onwards.
+Season 2, Season 6 and Season 9 featured general public along with celebrities as housemates.

 Overview

-Bigg Boss is based on the Dutch series Big Brother format developed by John de Mol.
+Bigg Boss is based on the Dutch series Big Brother format developed by John de Mol Jr..
 A number of contestants known as "housemates" live in a purpose-built house and are isolated from the rest of the world.
 Each week, housemates nominate two of their fellow housemates for eviction, and the housemates who receive the most nominations would face a public vote.
 Eventually, one housemate would leave after being "evicted" from the House.
 In the final week, there were five housemates remaining, and the public voted for who they wanted to win.
-Unlike other versions of Big Brother, the Indian version uses celebrities as housemates, In season two, Bigg Boss team had selected three common people as contestants from the auditions.
+Unlike other versions of Big Brother, the Indian version uses celebrities as housemates, In season two, Bigg Boss team selected three common people as contestants from the auditions.

 Rules

 While all the rules have never been told to the audience, the most prominent ones are clearly seen.
 The housemates are not permitted to talk in any other language except Telugu.

-They always have to wear a lapel and They cannot leave the House premises at any time unless they are evicted or decided by Bigg Boss.
+They always have to wear a label and They cannot leave the House premises at any time unless they are evicted or decided by Bigg Boss.
 They can not discuss the nomination process with anyone.
 They are not allowed to sleep without the permission of Bigg Boss.

 House

 The house for season one was set up at Lonavala.
 From season two onwards, the house was set up in Annapurna Studios, Hyderabad.
 The house is well-furnished and decorated.
-It has a variety of modern amenities, but just one or two bedrooms and four toilet bath rooms.
-There is a garden, pool, activity area and gym in the House.
+It has a variety of modern amenities, but just one or multiple bedrooms and four toilet bath rooms.
+There is a garden, pool, activity area, gym, jail and lounge room in the house.
 There is also a Confession Room, where the housemates may be called in by Bigg Boss for any kind of conversation, and for the nomination process.
-The jail was added from season two onwards in the house and in season three, courtyard part was added in the house.
-In season four newly special living area and lounge room were added by replacing activity and courtyard part in the house.
+In season three, courtyard part was added and in season seven, balcony was added in the house.